herichovadajana/herichovadajana.github.io/_posts/2022-07-01-clojure-threads.markdown

 ---

 Originally I was writing a post about Clojure state management, when I realized, there is one important topic I need to mention.
 Threads in Clojure.
 I came into contact with threads in Clojure, when I worked with [quartzite](https://github.com/michaelklishin/quartzite) library .
-It's very interesting topic, and I hope, this post will help you understand threads, and you'll enjoy it.
+It's very interesting topic, and I hope this post will help you understand threads and you'll enjoy it.

 &nbsp;